uptownhr/uptownhr/apps/website/src/pages/blog/deno-hello-world.md

 you can share this link with any of your friends and they will be able to see your website.

 Congrats!
 You are now live!

+## Part 2 coming soon: Hello World on Social Media, with a database and AI